pr0xity/Urban-Infusion/src/main/resources/static/DESIGN.md

 ![Green tea](https://images.pexels.com/photos/1793035/pexels-photo-1793035.jpeg?auto=compress&cs=tinysrgb&dpr=2&w=100)
 ![Herbal tea in a pot](https://images.unsplash.com/photo-1602603412313-ab713536e288?ixlib=rb-1.2.1&ixid=MnwxMjA3fDB8MHxzZWFyY2h8Mzh8fGhlcmJhbCUyMHRlYXxlbnwwfHwwfHw%3D&auto=format&fit=crop&w=200&q=60)

-We will have some text on images when it comes to buttons, but we will use colour overlay and blur to improve the readability inside the the button, but not on the image as a whole.
+We will have some text on images in the form of buttons, but we will use colour overlay and blur to improve the readability inside the button, but not on the image as a whole.

 <br>